keenthemes/ktui/src/components/datepicker/docs/template-customization.md

 - `{{input}}`, `{{icon}}`, `{{segments}}`, `{{start}}`, `{{end}}`, `{{separator}}`, `{{placeholder}}`, `{{value}}`
 - `{{hours}}`, `{{minutes}}`, `{{seconds}}`, `{{amPm}}`, `{{date}}`, `{{removeButton}}`, `{{message}}`

-> **Note:** The PRD and code should document which placeholders are available for each template key.
+> **Note:** The codebase is now fully modular and template-driven.
+All UI fragments are rendered via templates and can be customized.

 ## 5. Granular Customization
 - Per-segment and per-cell customization is supported (e.g., `dayCell`, `monthCell`, `yearCell`).